oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 (e.g., on the signing algorithm), or no recognized
 Key Binding data is present in the SD-JWT, the Verifier will reject the presentation, as described in (#verifier_verification).

+### Key Binding JWT

+Issuer provided integrity protection of the SD-JWT payload and Disclosures is achieved by the signature on the Issuer-signed JWT that covers the SD-JWT payload including the digest values of the Disclosures as described in (#sec-is-jwt) and (#sec-disclosures), respectively.
+The Key Binding JWT, defined in (#kb-jwt), serves exclusively as a mechanism for the Holder to demonstrate possession of the private key corresponding to the public key in the SD-JWT payload.
+As such, the signature on the Key Binding JWT does not cover other parts of the SD-JWT.
+In cases where it's desirable for the Holder's signature to convey more than a proof-of-possession, such as signing over the selected Disclosures to prove those were the Disclosures selected, the SD-JWT to be presented can be embedded in another JWT (as described in [Enveloping SD-JWTs](#enveloping)) or otherwise signed by the Holder via the application protocol delivering it.

 ## Blinding Claim Names {#blinding-claim-names}